 4. Close-up Lenses

 Extension tubes work well on wide-angle or standard lenses, but MFD is less affected on longer lenses.
 If you want to add macro capabilities to a longer lens, a close-up lens is a better option.
 This is an optical filter that screws onto the front of your lens and allows you to focus at a closer distance.
 Both Canon and Nikon make very good close-up lenses that cause only minimal degradation in image quality.
 Third-party options from filter manufacturers like Tiffen and Hoya are also available.
-In many ways, close-up lenses are much easier to use than extension tubes as you don’t need to remove the lens to put them on.
+In many ways, close-up lenses are much easier to use than extension tubes because you don’t need to remove the lens to put them on.
 They also don’t affect the lens’ autofocus speed or aperture control.
 Close-up lenses are popular to use with zoom lenses like a 70-200, or a 100-400/80-400.

 Popular Close-up Lenses